eclipsesource/emfforms-website/content/gettinginvolved/content.md

 * Renaming local vars, e.g. because of typos
 * Externalizing strings

-**Use Gerrit to contribute to ECP**
+**Open a GitHub PR to contribute to ECP**

-We use [Gerrit](http://wiki.eclipse.org/Gerrit) code review so you can easily contribute to ECP and get a review for your changes.
-Please make sure that all your commits refer to a [Bugzilla](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=ecp) Bug.
+We use [GitHub](https://github.com/eclipse-ecp/org.eclipse.emf.ecp.core/pulls) so you can easily contribute to ECP and get a review for your changes.
+Please make sure that all your commits refer to a [GitHub Issues](https://github.com/eclipse-ecp/org.eclipse.emf.ecp.core/issues).

 **Providing a patch to fix a bug or add a feature**

-Please attach your patch to the bug report in question or create a new report using [Bugzilla](https://bugs.eclipse.org/bugs/enter_bug.cgi?product=ecp) .
+Please attach your patch to the bug report in question or create a new report using [GitHub Issues](https://github.com/eclipse-ecp/org.eclipse.emf.ecp.core/issues) .

 **Contribute documentation**